 - Making DEI guidelines and documents easily accessible to employees

-- Getting help from an HR or DEI consultant to create a plan
+- Getting help from an HR or DEI consultant

 Beyond aspects such as age, race, and gender, companies may also consider flexible work options and customized benefits as part of their diversity initiatives and ensure they are taking an equitable approach to give all workers a fair chance of doing their best work.
-Using AI and inclusive technologies may help companies weed out bias so that you won't miss out on great talent.
+Using AI and inclusive technologies may help you weed out bias so that you won't miss out on great talent.

-Hiring for Soft Skills; Training for the Job
+Hiring for Soft Skills

-Emphasis on Employer Branding and Company Values
+Emphasizing Employer Branding and Company Values

-To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
+To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct.
+Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
 In addition, employees evaluate companies based on their employer brand: what they stand for, how they treat their employees, their company values, opportunities to learn and grow marketable skills, and competitive compensation and benefits.

-Tapping into internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
+Looking at your internal talent pools can help fill talent gaps by focusing on upskilling and reskilling current employees to meet changing and future business needs.
 Often great candidates can be hidden in plain sight when recruitment efforts are focused outside of a company.
-Intelligent companies are focusing on their future by using internal recruiting for talent mobility.
+Intelligent companies are focusing on their future by using internal recruiting as part of their strategic growth.

 Providing ongoing opportunities for career development is one of the best benefits your organization can offer employees.
 It shows your commitment to their career well-being.
 Today's employees seek opportunities to develop skills that have marketable value both within the future of your business and outside of your employment.
 Help employees know what future skills are needed for success and provide opportunities to develop their skills sets and career paths to demonstrate you are invested in their growth and development.
 This will also help you stay abreast of current and impending recruitment and hiring needs to inform your talent acquisition strategy.